Cloud computing: understanding the advantages and disadvantages

 IN BRIEF

-• Flexibility: Quick adjustment of resources.
+• Flexibility : Quick adjustment of resources.

-• Cost savings: No heavy initial investment.
+• Cost savings : No heavy initial investment.

-• Backup: Ease of data backup and restoration.
+• Backup : Ease of data backup and restoration.

-• Accessibility: Access to data from anywhere.
+• Accessibility : Access to data from anywhere.

-• Agility: Ability to respond quickly to changing needs.
+• Agility : Ability to respond quickly to changing needs.

-• Maintenance: Fewer concerns regarding physical infrastructure.
+• Maintenance : Less worry regarding physical infrastructure.

 The Advantages of Cloud Computing